Solo on Skye: from Sligachan to Broadford & the End of an Epic Trip

 I went by bus to Torrin and was glad that the driver knew better where to let me out than I did ;-)

-The walk was really pleasant and provided stunning views of Loch Slapin and surrounding mountains: the southern end of the Cuillin, Bla Bheinn and the Red Hills.
+The walk was really pleasant and provided wide views of Loch Slapin and surrounding mountains: the southern end of the Cuillin, Bla Bheinn and the Red Hills.

 In 1853 the population of Suisnish village was forcefully removed from their land as part of the Highland clearances.